sighupio/module-ingress/docs/releases/unreleased.md

-# Ingress Module Release unreleased
+# Ingress Module Release v4.1.0

 Welcome to the latest release of `Ingress` module of [`SIGHUP Distribution`](https://github.com/sighupio/fury-distribution) maintained by team SIGHUP.